 CONCLUSION

 Two years ago I did not know what a Technology Integration Specialist was.
 Two years ago I thought I would be a classroom teacher for my entire teaching career.
 Two years ago I didn’t even know there was an Educational Technology program.
 I started my career enthusiastic about teaching and using technology to be an effective educator because it was what I knew and understood.
 This made me stand out in the small district that I work for.
 I didn’t realize that not everyone was teaching the way I was.
 I began quickly share the knowledge I had about technology as a first year teacher to whoever would listen to me.
 It was March of 2012 when the computer teacher for the district approached me and told me about technology coaches and how she recommend to the district that they get one soon.
 She mentioned she recommended me for the job.
-I was flattered but also confused because I had never heard of a technology couch before.
+I was flattered but also confused because I had never heard of a technology coach before.
 I began researching and within a month later I had applied and enrolled in the EDTECH program at Boise State.
 Two years later I look back at everything I have learned and I am so overwhelmed.
 It has been and exciting and thrilling adventure.
 Leaving the classroom to pursue this new found dream of mine was scary but I am in love with my job.
 I love what I am doing for the students, teachers, school, district and community.
 I love that my job allows me to teach everyone and even myself on a daily basis.
 Thank you Boise State!

 REFERENCES